ibm-cloud-docs/EventStreams/limits_quotas.md

 ### Partitions
 {: #enterprise_partitions}

-The maximum number of partitions increases in line with the number of capacity units, so 3000 for 150MB/s, 6000 for 300MB/s and 9000 for 450 MB/s in Enterprise.
+The maximum number of partitions increases in line with the number of capacity units, so 3000 for 150 MB/s, 6000 for 300 MB/s and 9000 for 450 MB/s in Enterprise.

-This is a hard limit for the Enterprise plan.
+It is a hard limit for the Enterprise plan.
 If you reach this limit, you can no longer create topics.
 To increase the number of partitions, [contact IBM](/docs/get-support?topic=get-support-open-case&interface=ui#creating-support-case){: external}.

 ### Retention
 {: #enterprise_retention}